The latest PR news from PRovoke Media, previously known as the Holmes Report.

 United Partners (Bulgaria/Independent)

-So while the firm continues to work with some long term clients — P&G (20 years), IBM (12 years), Johnson Wax (20 years), VMware, Viber Abbvie, Bayer and H&M — it has been aggressive on the new business front, picking up assignments from major telco MTEL; Hyper Science, Fadata, Indonesian Embassy; MyLan; Alvogen; Sofia Municipality; Tesy; Monsanto; and the Data Science Society in the past 12 months as it grew by about 10% to end the year with a team of 30 and fees of around $1.67 million.
+So while the firm continues to work with some long term clients — P&G (21 years), IBM (12 years), VMware, Bayer and H&M among them — it has been aggressive on the new business front, picking up assignments from SAAB, The Economist, Financial Times, Fjällräven; Swedish-Bulgarian Chambre of Commerce; Samsung; and EU Commission, growing fee income to around $1.72m. — AS/DM

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap

 © Holmes Report LLC 2023